1961 European Rowing Championships

-The 1961 European Rowing Championships were rowing championships held on the Vltava (Moldau) in the Czechoslovakian capital Prague.
+The 1961 European Rowing Championships were rowing championships held on the Vltava in the Czechoslovak capital Prague.
 The event for women was held from 18 to 20 August, and 9 countries competed with 32 boats.
 The event for men was held from 24 to 27 August, and 20 countries entered boats.
 Men competed in all seven Olympic boat classes (M1x, M2x, M2-, M2+, M4-, M4+, M8+), and just three countries entered boats in all classes: the hosts Czechoslovakia, the Soviet Union, and a combined German team.
 Women entered in five boat classes (W1x, W2x, W4x+, W4+, W8+).
 The regatta was held in five lanes, with rowers proceeding in the direction of the river's flow.

 German representation

 Germany had to enter a combined team.
 The women from both countries had a qualification event on the Langer See in Grünau, which had previously been used as the rowing venue for the 1936 Summer Olympics.
 The West Germans entered the three sculling boat classes only (W1x, W2x, W4x+), and in all events, the East Germans won the competition.
 East German teams for the coxed four and the eight complemented a complete team.

 East Germany nominated its men at the end of July, and following the West German national championships, the West Germans nominated their men's team in early August.
 There were difficult negotiations between West and East German representatives as to the location for the German qualifications.
 In the end, the regatta facility on the Templiner See in Potsdam favoured by East Germany was agreed to.
 The German qualifications were decided on 12 August, with West Germany winning all seven races.